 13. Bake something together

 Children love baking with grownups, and they certainly love eating the final product.
-If you have the time to spend, come up with a treat your child can help you bake for the whole family.
+If you have the time to spend, come up with a treat the kids can help you bake for everyone.
 Cookies can be an easy and interactive baking project.

 Who is it good for?
 Children of all ages love baking with an adult, and older kids may be able to take on the bulk of the work themselves.